Strengthening your Research

 Medical students may begin a research elective at any stage of their research project.
 There are three sections of the Medical Student Research Elective designed to cover each phase of a research project.

 At the end of the research elective, students must complete a Refection and submit an Hour Log signed by the student’s mentor.
-These items will be submitted in Canvas and are due at the end of the block.
+To simplify the process for students, the materials are due via email to the course director (valdezc10@uthscsa.edu).
+All items are due on the last day of the enrolled block.

 Stats 4 Students